 In accordance with Department of Transportation regulations, we must limit our workers’ workdays to 12 hours.
 If a worker reaches this limit, BSM reserves the right to postpone a job to another date or send in a replacement worker.

 We wish we didn’t have to, but when clients cancel on short notice it can be difficult to find a replacement move for our crews.
-If the client cancels or reschedules within a week before your move it amounts to one hour’s fee.
+If the client cancels or reschedules within a week of their move it amounts to a one hour fee, based on the hourly rate.
 Inside of 48 hours is a 2 hour fee.
+After the close of business the night before the move (and on the day of the move), the quoted minimum of the move will be charged.
 So please try to do everything in your power to not cancel your move!
 One thing to check is that your buildings don’t have any move date/time restrictions, or elevator restrictions.
 These fees do not apply if the rescheduling is due to an Act of God (blizzard, terrorism, collapsed bridges).

 The client is responsible for obtaining safe and legal parking for the moving truck and movers.
 Not reserving parking can add greatly to the walking distance necessary for a move and thus the time and cost.
 Any tickets or fines incurred during your move due to a lack of reserved or available parking will be added to the bill.
 If there are no proximate and safe parking options for a move we may be forced to reschedule in which case the rescheduling fee is the responsibility of the client (this has never actually happened, but it is important for clients to know that we cannot do moves while also dodging traffic/being towed).